MicrosoftDocs/msteams-docs/msteams-platform/toolkit/Teams-Toolkit-CLI.md

 Following is a list of main Teams Toolkit CLI features:

-* **Teams Toolkit CLI Collaboration**: Lets developers and project owner invite other collaborators to the Teams Toolkit CLI project.
+* **Teams Toolkit CLI Collaboration**: Enables developers and project owners to invite other collaborators to the Teams Toolkit CLI project.
 You can collaborate to debug and deploy a Teams Toolkit CLI project.

-* **Teams Toolkit CLI**: Accelerates Teams application development.
-It also enables CI/CD scenario where you can integrate CLI in scripts for automation.
+* **Teams Toolkit CLI**: Accelerates Teams application development and enables CI/CD scenario where you can integrate CLI in scripts for automation.

 * Create new Teams application from templates and samples.
 * Preview your Teams application by uploading the custom app to Teams, Outlook, and the Microsoft 365 app.